wso2/docs-is/en/docs/administer/wso2-patch-application-process.md

 ### Applying patches to the product

-!!! info "Note the following **before you begin** :"
+!!! info "Before You Begin"

         -   It is mandatory to follow the steps specified in the README.txt of the patch before applying the patch.
-        -   If the README.txt provides instructions to replace existing resources in the WSO2 server with any artifact in the resources directory of the patch archive, it is highly recommended to backup the existing resources.
+        -   If the README.txt provides instructions to replace existing resources in the WSO2 Identity Server with any artifact in the resources directory of the patch archive, it is highly recommended to backup the existing resources.
 The original files might be required if you are [reverting the